Rowing0914/conference_research_papers/nips2017/README.md

 ## Format of summary

 1.  keyword
+2. Prerequisites
-2.  the question studied
+3.  the question studied
-3.  why it is worth studying that question
+4.  why it is worth studying that question
-4.  the methods used
+5.  the methods used
-5.  experiments
+6.  experiments
-6.  the basic results
+7.  the basic results